You are successfully registered

 Sheffield Hallam students are supported throughout their studies, whatever their circumstances.
 Whether it’s financial advice, disability assistance, or academic help, the university’s student support service is there every step of the way.

-There are independent medical centres on each campus, where students can access medical help, support, and advice.
+There are independent medical centres in each campus, where students can access medical help, support, and advice.
 Students also have access to a full range of disabled student support services, which includes extra assistance and resources, accessibility services and help accessing disabled students allowance.

 Support for student carers and care leavers is also available, as well as students estranged from their families.